The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 11. Preparing for the Journal’s Production Process

 Once the manuscript is accepted, the journal’s production team will handle the final layout.
-Even so, being proactive can reduce back‑and‑forth:
+On the flip side, being proactive can reduce back‑and‑forth:

 1. Final Proofread – Run a spell‑check on the figure captions and any embedded text.